 All of our homes meet the Government’s Decent Homes Standard.

-Here are some of the services we provide as your landlord to keep your home well-maintained:
+Here are some of the services we provide to keep your home well-maintained:

 - We inspect all homes and carry out essential repairs before we let you move into one of our homes